michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.1
+Added ability to shake trees and occasionally receive sticks from doing so.
+Added a crafting button but no menu yet.
+Fixed a small bug where log text would stay on screen after performing an action.
+It now disappears once walking away.

 ### Alpha 1.2
 Pick and axe tools remain dormant in the architecture.
 Big changes to the UI.
 There are now A and B buttons, a game log, and a hint box to guide players.
 It should be shaping up into a more fleshed